Evaluation of Hyperglycemia

 Patients with diabetic ketoacidosis present with severe hyperglycemia, metabolic acidosis, and increased total body ketone concentration.
 Hyperosmolar hyperglycemic state syndrome is characterized by severe hyperglycemia, hyperosmolality, dehydration, and altered mental status without significant ketoacidosis.

 All patients with severe hyperglycemia should undergo assessment and stabilization of their airway, respiratory and circulation.
 Their hemodynamic status should be assessed and stabilized.
-Any patient with an altered mental status should receive a bolus dose of naloxone to reverse the potential effects of opioid overdose.
+Any patient with an altered mental status should receive a bolus dose of naloxone to reverse the potential effects of an opioid overdose.

 If the patient is in a coma, intubation should be considered.
 When intubation is considered, succinylcholine should be avoided as it is associated with hyperkalemia.
 Patients with diabetic ketoacidosis usually have hyperkalemia; however, the total potassium content of the body is decreased.